New Kid: Background and release

 Author Jerry Craft described wanting to put as much into the book as he could, as he was unsure if he'd get a similar opportunity in the future, "By the end, it was like overpacking a suitcase — I had to kind of sit on it to zip it up, because I was trying to put so much in for so many different people."
 He expressed appreciation for the support his publisher, HarperCollins, gave him in trying to execute this vision.

 Riverdale Academy Day School is loosely based on Ethical Culture Fieldston School which Craft attended in high school.
 Craft also cited Schoolhouse Rock! and Fat Albert and the Cosby Kids as inspirations.
 He hoped that kids and adults would find the book equally entertaining.
 His goal with New Kid was to create a character in Jordan with universal appeal.
 However, writing a book that reflected the modern African American experience for African American readers was at the heart of why Craft wanted to write the book.
 Craft credits his experience as a syndicated cartoonist with giving him experience to make the book humorous.
-It was important to Craft that the book was funny because "I think that as a people we have gotten so complacent in misery that we almost expect it" when it comes to portrays of African Americans.
+It was important to Craft that the book was funny because "I think that as a people we have gotten so complacent in misery that we almost expect it" when it comes to portrayals of African Americans.
 He felt his cartoon work also gave him experience in tackling serious topics in "palatable" ways.

 The character of Jordan draws on traits from both Craft and his two sons.
 Craft also drew on his sons' experiences in private schools.
 He made some major revisions to the book after showing it to his two college-aged children.
 His sons' experiences were important in helping in Craft's goal of having a contemporary rather than historical setting.
 Craft talked with some of the teachers whom he'd parodied, who expressed that they learned something after reading the book.

 The book and audiobook were published on February 5, 2019.